Can Vinegar Safely Sanitize Your RV Water Tank?

 Thanks for your support!
 If you make a purchase using our links in this article, we may make a commission.
 And, as an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure here.

-Can I Sanitize My RV Water Tank Without Bleach?
+Can I Sanitize My RV Water Tank With Vinegar?

 Of course, there were many questions and many more opinions on the subject.
 So, we did a little research ourselves and here is what we discovered.

-Is Sanitizing the Water System With Vinegar Safe and Effective?
+Is Sanitizing the RV Water Tank and System With Vinegar Safe and Effective?

-Yes, sanitizing your fresh water system with white vinegar is safe and effective.
-The graph below shows a comparison of Chlorine Bleach, Hydrogen Peroxide, White Vinegar, and Baking Soda to determine which product is best at killing Listeria, E. Coli and Salmonella.
-As you can see Bleach, Peroxide, and Vinegar kill all three types of bacteria.
+Sanitizing your RV fresh water tank and system with white vinegar is safe and effective.
+The graph below compares Chlorine Bleach, Hydrogen Peroxide, White Vinegar, and Baking Soda to determine which product is best at killing Listeria, E. Coli and Salmonella.
+As you can see, Bleach, Peroxide, and Vinegar kill all three types of bacteria.

-But – and for most of us this is a BIG BUT – the chart below shows that in order to be effective the hydrogen peroxide or white vinegar must be heated to at least 130 degrees to kill all three of the bacterias.
-At room temperature, they are not effective.
+BUT—and for most of us, this is a BIG BUT—the chart below shows that in order to be effective, the hydrogen peroxide or white vinegar must be heated to at least 130 degrees to kill all three of the bacteria.
+They are not effective at room temperature.

 Cleaner Comparison Chart